Frollamma/frollamma.github.io/_posts/2025-08-03-The-path-to-Android-integrity.md

   - Configure denylist (don't press "Enforce denylist") and add: Google Play Services, Google Play Store, Google Services Framework and any app you want to hide root from.
   - Install these modules: ReZygisk.
 Reboot.
 Play Integrity Fork, Tricky Store, YuriKey, NoHello.
 Reboot.
   - Run actions for these modules: Play Integrity Fork, YuriKey
-- Reboot and check your integrity using: [Play Integrity API Checker](https://github.com/1nikolas/play-integrity-checker-app) and [Key Attestation](https://github.com/VisionR1/KeyAttestation)
+- Reboot and check your integrity using: Play Integrity API Checker and Key Attestation

-You should now pass all the integrity tests.
+- If you pass the checks, consider locking the version of problematic apps, for example Google Play Store, using Update Locker or zygisk-detach.

 > Note: The process to pass strong integrity is always evolving, so you might need to repeat the same steps multiple times or change something along the way.
 I will try to keep the post updated.
 Check also [these tips](#theres-more).